Gridlock

 Because there are so many different causes all tangled together, my approach is to simplify the simulation as much as possible.
 A problem is much easier to understand and fix when it's isolated.
 I've been trying this to get the downtown weekday scenario to complete.
 A list of different techniques to simplify, in no particular order:

-• Use the --infinite_parking flag to just let everyone park directly in their destination buildings.
-This is useful since downtown has many large parking garages with high capacity, but I don't have a data source describing them.
+flag to just let everyone park directly in their destination buildings.
+This is useful since downtown has many large parking garages with high capacity, but I don't have a data source describing them. - Use the

-• Use the --disable_turn_conflicts flag, which greatly reduces realism, but lets conflicting turns happen simultaneously.
+flag, which greatly reduces realism, but lets conflicting turns happen simultaneously.
 (Even with this and other flags, downtown still gridlocks!)
-It also disables traffic signals, so bad inferred timing isn't an issue.
+It also disables traffic signals, so bad inferred timing isn't an issue. - Use the

 A quick method for "disabling" buggy short roads is to use edit mode and close the lanes.
 This forces traffic to reroute around the problematic area, which might create other problems, but it can be useful.